August 21, 2014

 Conservative data and analysis holds that three out of every 20 Americans live in poverty in the United States today.
 It’s worse than that for kids – and it’s toughest for families with children.
 More than five out of 20 American children under the age of five live in poverty today.
 And children of color are far more likely than so-called White children to be living in poverty.
 I guarantee this essay will upset a fondly and very widely held applecart of belief. (more…)

-A proposed Amendment to the U.S. Constitution to establish (1) that a corporation is not a person in the meaning of the Constitution, and (2) that money is not equivalent to Constitutionally protected speech, and (3) to protect and extend certain rights of the people under this Constitution.
+A proposed Amendment to the U.S. Constitution (1) to establish that a corporation is not a person, under the Constitution, and (2) to establish that money is not equivalent to Constitutionally protected speech, and (3) to protect the sovereignty and the inalienable rights of the people under this Constitution.

 Is there any truth in the legal theory that a corporation possesses, by authority of the U.S. Constitution, any of the inalienable rights of a person? (more…)

 Wisconsin has abolished the death penalty longer than any other government in the world.
 Wisconsin blazed the trail and set the unwavering example that has since inspired the entire so-called civilized world.
 Wisconsin is no longer alone in that world.
 Wisconsin is now entirely encircled by states (Minnesota, Iowa, Illinois, Michigan, and Canada) in which the death penalty has also been abandoned.
 Sixteen states no longer use the death penalty.
 Membership in the European Union is open only to countries that have abolished capital punishment.
 Today, 140 countries no longer impose the death penalty.
 And in December of 2012 the United Nations General Assembly will be voting on an unprecedented resolution to urge the worldwide abolition of the death penalty.
 Where will Wisconsin and the United States of America stand on that resolution?